-Community Action Commission of Fayette County received a total of \$2,002,525 in funds from the Administration for Children and Families (ACF) to administer the Head Start/Early Head Start program for the 2018-2019 program year.
-These funds included a 2.6% COLA increase and \$87,290 for roof and flooring repairs in two classrooms (floor: \$58,601; roof: \$28,689).
-The program is required to obtain \$493,459 in non-federal share.
-A waiver for \$149,588 of those non -federal share funds was submitted due to a decrease in parent involvement with full-day classes and increased volunteer requirements through ODJFS.
+Community Action Commission of Fayette County received a total of \$2,002,525 in funds from the Administration for Children and Families (ACF) to administer the Head Start/Early Head Start program for the 2019-2020 program year.
+These funds included a 1.77 % COLA increase and \$18,000 supplemental grant for the CAC roof.
+The program is required to obtain \$478,809 in non-federal share.
+A waiver for \$146,569.51 of those non-federal share funds was submitted due to a decrease in parent involvement with full-day classes and increased volunteer requirements through ODJFS.